 The assessment used an estimated protective depth for production and domestic wells throughout the Basin (i.e., groundwater level depth needed to ensure the quality of pumped groundwater).
 For wells with a known screen interval, the protective depth was estimated to be at the middle of the screen interval.
 If the screen interval was not known but the well depth was known, then the protective depth was calculated as 10 feet above well depth or 5 percent of well depth, whichever is greater.
-If only the hole depth was known, the protective layer was calculated as 20 feet above well depth or 5 percent of wells from consideration, including those wells that are inactive, wells without known construction data, wells that are distant from active groundwater management and monitoring, and wells that were already dry as of January 1, 2015.
+If only the hole depth was known, the protective layer was calculated as 20 feet above well depth or 5 percent of well depth, whichever is greater.
+Some basic filtering criteria were also applied to the analysis to remove wells from consideration, including those wells that are inactive, wells without known construction data, wells that are distant from active groundwater management and monitoring, and wells that were already dry as of January 1, 2015.
 Following the application of the filtering criteria, a total of 97 production wells were available for evaluation.